MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ## Questions about App identity changes

+This section contains questions related to the identity of apps in AppSource.
+For more information, see the questions in [App Identity](devenv-app-identity.md).

-### When is it ok to change the name of my extension?
+### When is it okay to change the name of my extension?

+Starting from [!INCLUDE[prod_short](../includes/prod_short.md)] 2021 release wave 2 (version 19.0), it is possible to change the name of your extensions.

+When renaming an extension, you must:

+- increment the version number in the manifest of your extension,
+- make sure that your submission only targets releases of Business Central starting from 19.0.
+- update the name of your offer in Partner Center - if your extension is the one for which the offer is created.

-### When is it ok to change the publisher of my extension?
+### When is it okay to change the publisher of my extension?

-### When is it ok to change the app ID of my extension?
+Starting from [!INCLUDE[prod_short](../includes/prod_short.md)] 2021 release wave 2 (version 19.0), it is possible to change the publisher name of your extensions.

-- Basically creating a new offer.
-Data upgrade issues for customers.
+When changing the publisher of an extension, you must:

+- increment the version number in the manifest of your extension,
+- make sure that your submission only targets releases of Business Central starting from 19.0,
+- contact d365val@microsoft.com in order to register your affixes to your new publisher name.

 ## Channels to report issues